 Heat the dye to a temperature between 50 and 80 °C, depending on particle material.
 Use higher temperatures for harder plastics; using too high of a temperature will result in the arms bending.

-Put ~2,500 particles, enough to loosely fill ~25 mL in the density-matched storage solution, in the dye and keep all at 80 °C for two to three hours to allow the dye to absorb into the polymer.
+Put ~2,500 particles, enough to loosely fill ~25 mL in the density-matched storage solution, in the dye and keep all at the temperature found in step 2.3.2 for two to three hours to allow the dye to absorb into the polymer.
 Remove particles once they are pink, like the one in Figure 1f.

 CAREFUL: The heat will soften the particles temporarily.

 Filter out particles and rinse them under a faucet before storage in the designated solutions separated in 2.1.4.
-The particles will lose a small fraction of their dye, making the solution pink, but rinsing under the faucet helps prevent losing a detrimental amount of dye..
+The particles will lose a small fraction of their dye, making the solution pink, but rinsing under the faucet helps prevent losing a detrimental amount of dye.

 Note: Average particle density will have changed due to dyeing, so test again as in 2.1.1–2.1.2 to find the new solution density at which particles are, on average, neutrally buoyant.